 Local flexibility can be applied over the extent to which the FFT is promoted at particular points in the patient's care or treatment.
 For example, patients may be actively asked to provide feedback after an appointment, or at discharge from the service.

 Outpatients

 The FFT data must be submitted to NHS England monthly.
 Submissions should include responses received in the given month.
-The details of the submission timetable for this new collection area will follow.
 The first return collected nationally will be for patients responding to the question in April 2015.